-Katie Price's face: See how it's changed over the past 20 years
+Katie Price transformation: See how her face has changed in 25 years

 If we were to have pound for every cosmetic procedure Katie Price has ever had, we’d be very rich indeed!

 From boob jobs to new noses and face lifts, the mum-of five is constantly changing her look and once described her body as ‘patchwork quilt’ but that’s never stopped her having a nip here and a tuck there.
-Oh no.

 READ MORE CELEBRITY NEWS

+‘She’s telling people to “say goodbye to her old face” as she’s getting a new one and has talked a lot about getting bum implants too.’

+But it looks like not everyone is a big fan of 40-year-old KP’s changing appearance, as the insider added: ‘Her mum Amy and boyfriend Kris [Boyson] will be furious at her, but when Katie’s got something in her head, there is no stopping her.’

-But how much has she changed already?
-Check out our timeline dating right back to 1995.
+So, how much has she changed already?
+Check out our timeline dating right back to 1995…

 Katie Price: 1995